 Step 1: Start in the Basement:

-Unfinished basements can make it easier to see where the weight in the house is resting such beams are probably load-bearing.
+Unfinished basements can make it easier to see where the weight in the house is resting.

 Look for a metal I-beam or multi-board wood beam.
-Walls that sit above
+Walls that sit directly on top of these beams are usually load bearing.

 Step 2: Next, consider the direction of the joists.